-Ultimately, the effects of the COVID-19 pandemic on our business and results of operation, which are highly uncertain and cannot be predicted, will depend upon future developments, including the severity of COVID-19 and the duration of the outbreak; the duration of existing social distancing and shelter-in-place orders; further mitigation strategies taken by applicable government authorities; the availability of a vaccine, adequate testing and treatments and the prevalence of widespread immunity to COVID-19; the impacts on our supply chain; the health of our employees, service providers and trade partners; and the reactions of U.S. and global markets and their effects on consumer confidence and spending.
-Such adverse effects, however, may also include decreases in: oil prices, commodity prices, and traffic, which our commerce center is highly dependent on, which may materially impact our results of operations during the second quarter of 2020 and beyond.
+Ultimately, the effects of the COVID-19 pandemic on our business and results of operation will depend upon future developments, including the severity of COVID-19 and the duration of the outbreak; the duration of social distancing and shelter-in-place orders; further mitigation strategies taken by applicable government authorities; the availability of a vaccine, adequate testing and treatments and the prevalence of widespread immunity to COVID-19; the impacts on our supply chain; the health of our employees, service providers and trade partners; and the reactions of U.S. and global markets and their effects on consumer confidence and spending.
+Such adverse effects, however, may continue to include decreases in the following: oil prices, commodity prices, and traffic, which our commerce center is highly dependent on, and which impacted our results of operations during the second quarter of 2020.
 The impact of COVID-19 may also exacerbate other risks discussed in Part I, Item 1A "Risk Factors" in our Annual Report on Form 10-K, any of which could have a material effect on us.